chasewnelson/SARS-CoV-2-ORF3d/README.md

 	* **Description**.
 Script for tallying epitope coverage for one protein product in a sliding window.
 	* **Requirements**.
 Python packages os, sys
 	* **Input**.
 Two unnamed arguments in the following order:
-		1. input file in `.tsv` format; NetMHCPan output file with 5 columns in this order: ID, NB (number MHC alleles bound based on NetMHCPan output), product, codon_start, codon_end
+		1. input file in `.tsv` format; NetMHCpan output file with 5 columns in this order: ID, NB (number MHC alleles bound based on NetMHCpan output), product, codon_start, codon_end
-		2. length (integer) of linear peptides used in the epitope analysis (9 for MHC I with NetMHCPan; 15 for MHC II with NetMHCIIPan)
+		2. length (integer) of linear peptides used in the epitope analysis (9 for MHC I with NetMHCIIpan; 15 for MHC II with NetMHCIIpan)
 	* **Output**.
 		1. Table in `.tsv` format giving the sum of bound epitopes overlapping each site.
 	* **Example**: